Note: Drop-down menus and some other features do not work in Internet Explorer 7, but some work in IE6. The site is best viewed with Firefox

 In addition to the usual tower and branch practices, as will be seen in the Ringing Diary there are a number of special practices and training sessions to enable those who wish to do so to progress in the Art.

-The Guild Newsletter which first appeared in May 2005, and is published at four-monthly intervals, has helped to improve communication in the Guild.
-If you would like to receive a personal notice please let the
+The Guild Newsletter which first appeared in May 2005 improved communications in the Guild.
+If you would like to receive a personal notice please let the have your email address.

 A history of the Guild is also available on this web site.